consbio/gis-metadata-parser/README.md

 fgdc_from_file.process_steps
 fgdc_from_file.raster_info

-# :see: gis_metadata.utils.get_complex_definitions for structure of all complex properties
+# :see: gis_metadata.utils.COMPLEX_DEFINITIONS for structure of all complex properties

 # Update properties
 fgdc_from_file.title = 'New Title'